 Stonehaven Horizon Project

 Stonehaven Horizon Project brightens the town centre by planting and tending floral displays – tubs, planters and hanging baskets.
-At last count the group had 205 displays.
+At last count the group had over 200 displays.

 The group also takes care of various community sites around the town – keeping them well presented with shrub and flower displays.
 The volunteers undertake litter-picks, street weeding, wash the seafront picnic benches during the summer months and sweep the seafront boardwalk when needed.